 • Potential prepayment penalties

-Plenty of businesses can qualify for a traditional term loan—as long as you’ve been in business for a bit, have a good credit score, and are generating revenue.
+Plenty of businesses, including dental practices and physician practices, can qualify for a traditional term loan—as long as you’ve been in business for a bit, have a good credit score, and are generating revenue.

 (See more on a term loan’s minimum qualifications below.)